Was Kash Patel Confirmed to Be the Next FBI Director? Update

 Kash Patel, Donald Trump‘s Federal Bureau of Investigation director nominee, appeared in front of the Senate Judiciary Committee on January 30.
-After his five-hour-long hearing, did Patel, 44, get confirmed?
+Less than a month later, Patel’s imminent confirmation continued to make headlines as the public awaited the news.

 The following month, Patel was accused by Democratic Senate Judiciary Committee member Dick Durbin of trying to fire FBI personnel as a private citizen.